 The plank jack is a high-intensity variation of plank exercise that boosts your endurance, increases your heart pump, and bolsters abdominal strength.

-How to: Lying in a forearm plank position, jump your feet out as quickly and far as possible, and then jumping back to the start.
+How to: Lying in a forearm plank position, jumping your feet out as quickly and far as possible, and then jumping back to the start.
 Do it for the desired period.

 59. Pushup to Row

-The pushup to row is also known as renegade row.
-It helps build various upper body muscles while developing strength and mobility.
+The push-up-to-row helps build various upper body muscles while developing strength and mobility.

 How to: Perform a pushup and then lift your right elbow at your side.
 Return your hand to the initial position and repeat on the opposite side.
 Do it as many times as you like.